 The following tables show the number of claims submitted to WorkSafeBC related to a COVID-19 exposure.
 The tables show a point-in–time status of claims as they make their way through the adjudicative process.

 The data reflects the eligibility decision on the claim file as of the report date.
 These numbers will fluctuate over time, as eligibility decisions and employer information continue to be updated.
-This information will be updated weekly (most recent update: October 14, 2020).
+This information will be updated weekly (the following data is current to: January 15, 2021).